BrunoCostaGH/XP-SLC-Integration/XPAircraftDoors/README.md

 ## Features

-**Reduced Loop Overhead for Increased Performance:**
-   This plugin optimizes loops during flight or while engines are running, resulting in enhanced performance.
-It ensures a smoother gaming experience without sacrificing realism.
+### Performance Optimization
+**Reduced Loop Overhead:** This plugin enhances overall performance by optimizing loops during flight or engine operation phases.

 > [!NOTE]
 > A slight delay might occur after the termination of these phases.

-**Multi-Stage Aircraft Detection:**
+### Monitoring and Detection
-   This plugin includes an integrated FPS monitor that provides real-time door monitoring.
+**Real-Time Aircraft Monitoring:** An integrated FPS monitor provides real-time updates on aircraft door statuses, ensuring accurate and timely information.

-**Aircraft Detection via Multiple Parameters:**
-   This plugin uses a comprehensive detection system to detect aircraft using parameters such as aircraft plugin, directory, and ICAO code.
-It ensures accurate identification of aircraft.
+**Multi-Stage Aircraft Detection:** Utilizes multiple parameters, including aircraft plugin, directory, and ICAO code, for precise and reliable aircraft identification.

-**Interactive Door Handling:**
+### Door Management
-   This plugin allows users to interact with aircraft doors through the aircraft's system or manually edit datarefs for door manipulation.
+**Interactive Door Handling:** This plugin allows users to interact with aircraft doors through the aircraft's system or manually edit datarefs for door manipulation.

-**Menu:**
-   This plugin offers a plugin menu that enables users to control activation, and deactivation effortlessly.
+### Settings and Preferences
+**Persistent Settings:** The plugin retains user preferences and settings, providing a consistent and personalized experience.

-## FAQ
+## Bug Reports

-**Q**: Why is there a slight delay sometimes when I open a door in the Zibomod B737-800X?
-**A**: The dataref used to monitor the doors on the Zibomod B737-800X is not a simple open or closed status.
-When the door is in motion, the dataref holds a value that indicates whether the door is in motion or not.
-This may prevent the plugin to detect the door movement accurately.
-At the latest, the plugin will update the value when the door has completed its motion.
+   Please report any bugs you encounter in the comment section below, or at the github repository <https://github.com/BrunoCostaGH/XP-Toolkit>